gkanishk/gkanishk/README.md

 ### I am curious about!
 - Working on new technologies 💻
-- Take part in a hackathon 🐱‍💻
+- Taking part in hackathons 🐱‍💻
 - Drink coffee ☕ obviously!!
 - Take sessions and help other grow 🤝